-Many tasks at Northwestern are hazardous (i.e., working on energized electrical systems, high-pressure steam systems, and at heights), and the potential for injuries is often high.
-With any hazardous task, regardless of if it is routine or non-routine, it is important to factor safety into your planning.
-Complacency is common with routine jobs, and with non-routine jobs, especially those that are complex, high-hazard, and/or involve multiple people, it is easy to not recognize a potential or actual hazard, even if it is very apparent.
+Many tasks at Northwestern are hazardous (e.g., working on energized electrical systems, high-pressure steam systems, and at heights), and the potential for injuries is often high.
+With any hazardous task, regardless of whether it is routine or non-routine, it is important to factor safety into your planning.
+Complacency is common with routine jobs, and with nonroutine jobs, especially those that are complex, high-hazard, and/or involve multiple people, it is easy to not recognize potential or actual hazards without safe job planning.

 Without knowing the potential or actual hazards of a task and implementing control measures, it is impossible for you and your team members to stay safe.
-To accomplish this, there are several common methods; one method is a Job Hazard Analysis (JHA), which is a deep analysis of each step of a specific process, every potential hazard, and controls to implement to mitigate the potential hazards.
+To accomplish this, there are several common methods; one method is a Job Hazard Analysis (JHA), which is a deep analysis of each step of a process, associated potential hazards, and controls to mitigate the potential hazards.